Richard May (cricketer)

-Richard May (died c.1796) was a first-class cricketer who was a well-known bowler for Kent sides in the 1760s and 1770s.
-May's known first-class career spanned the 1773 and 1780 seasons.
+Richard May (died c.1796) was a cricketer who was a well-known bowler for Kent in the 1760s and 1770s.
+May's known career spanned the 1773 and 1780 seasons.
 His brother Tom May was a noted batsman, also playing for Kent at the same time.

-The May brothers often played alongside each other but many scorecards of the period did not note first names or initials, so it is often impossible to distinguish one from the other in some matches, hence his total of 13 first-class appearances, given in CricketArchive, is an estimate.
+The May brothers often played alongside each other but many scorecards of the period did not note first names or initials, so it is often impossible to distinguish one from the other in some matches, hence his total of 13 appearances, given in CricketArchive, is an estimate.

 Scores and Biographies has recorded an old verse about the May brothers: